containers/common/docs/containers.conf.5.md

 **compression_format**="gzip"

 Specifies the compression format to use when pushing an image.
-Supported values are: `gzip`, `zstd` and `zstd:chunked`.
+Supported values
+are: `gzip`, `zstd` and `zstd:chunked`.
+This field is ignored when pushing images to the docker-daemon and docker-archive formats.
+It is also ignored when the manifest format is set to v2s2.

 **compression_level**="5"